diego-andersen/nvim-config/README.md

 # Neovim config
 Neovim config using new Lua-based style.
-Can be used as remote in larger dotfile repos.
+Can be used as submodule in larger dotfile repos.

 ## Requirements
 Taken from official [lazy.nvim](https://github.com/folke/lazy.nvim) repo: